petrych/screenshotter-event/README.md

 mvn spring-boot:run
 ```

-#### 3. Use the app in a browser
+#### 4. Use the app in a browser

 To access the application open http://localhost:8080/screenshotter/screenshots/.
 A JSON representation of several screenshots will be shown.

-To see a screenshot with id 1, call the http://localhost:8080/screenshotter/screenshots/1 URL.
+For the first run after installation, the list will be empty.

 To create a screenshot of the Apple.com webpage, use an application that can send HTTP requests, for example, Postman.
 Send a POST request containing "http://apple.com" as plain text in the body.

+To see a screenshot with id 1, call the http://localhost:8080/screenshotter/screenshots/1 URL.

-#### 4. Use the app via CLI
+#### 5. Use the app via CLI

 Get all screenshots (Run the curl command in a new tab)
 ```